A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-In this study, we present the design, fabrication and evaluation of a 3DOF robotic platform to rehabilitate the balance dysfunctions of the MS patients.
-The proposed platform is basically composed of three main parts: 3 DOF parallel manipulator, upper and lower platforms.
-The 3DOF parallel manipulator provides rotational motion in the space and accordingly leads to destabilizing the human body by means of perturbations to force them to regulate their balance.
-The reaction of the patients to the action of the 3DOF manipulator is evaluated by means of the upper and lower platforms.
-The upper platform is responsible for the pressure distribution of two feet of the patient to follow up their balance level and reaction time against the perturbation.
-The lower platform designed to analyze center of mass of the patients in real-time points out the severity of the MS patients.
-Moreover, the information acquired from the upper and lower platforms is employed as biofeedback to adjust the assistance coefficient of the assist-as-needed paradigm used in the platform.
+In this study, we present the design, simulation, implementation, and experimental evaluation of a 3 DoF parallel manipulator that is designed to rehabilitate the balance dysfunctions of MS patients.
+The proposed platform is basically composed of three main parts: 3 DoF parallel manipulators, and upper and lower platforms.
+The 3 DoF parallel manipulator is able to provide both rotational (roll and pitch angles) and linear motion (z-direction) in space thus it can mimic most daily life activities.
+In addition, it is designed to intentionally destabilize the human body via perturbations in order to force them to regulate and improve their balance since postural adjustment strategies can be improved by developing compensating mechanisms.
+The reactions of the patients to maintain their balance while the manipulator is moving are evaluated through the upper and lower platforms.
+The upper platform is responsible for evaluating the pressure distribution of the feet to follow up on their balance capacity and measuring the reaction time of humans against predictable and unpredictable perturbations.
+The lower platform is designed to analyze the patients' CoM in real time and points out the severity level of the MS patients.
+Moreover, the information acquired from the upper and lower platforms is employed as biofeedback to adjust the assistance level required by the assist-as-needed paradigm used in the control architecture of the planar manipulator.

-The rest of the manuscript is organized as follows: Section II introduces the design objectives of the robotic platform, presents kinematic and dynamic analyses of the 3DOF parallel manipulator and its simulation, and also details the design of the upper and lower platform of the robot, while Section III evaluates the manipulator's performance and capability of the upper and lower platforms to analyze center of mass and pressure distribution of the objects in both static and dynamic conditions.
-Finally, Section IV concludes the paper and presents the discussion and future work.
+The rest of the manuscript is organized as follows: Section \emph{'Materials and Methods'} introduces the design objectives of the robotic platform, presents kinematic and dynamic analyses of the 3 DoF parallel manipulator and its simulation, while Section \emph{'Results'} evaluates the manipulator's design performance and capability of the upper and lower platforms to analyze the CoM and pressure distribution of the objects in both static and dynamic conditions.
+Finally, Sections \emph{'Discussion'} and \emph{'Conclusion'} present the discussion and concludes the paper, respectively.